jonathanmejiadev/whatsapp-bot/README.md

 ### What can this bot do?

-- Receive messages
+- Receive messages.
-- Send messages automatically
+- Send messages automatically.
-- Send media (images,audio,documents)
+- Send media ( images, audio, documents ).
-- Save customer number and messages in a excel file
+- Save customer number and messages in a excel file.